jmack707/zero_trust/00-lab-setup/test.md

-Below is the updated version of your `README.md` file with added icons to enhance the visual appeal and highlight the documentation sections.
-Icons make the document more navigable and engaging.

----

 # 🛠️ BIG-IP Automation Lab Build

-This repository documents the build process, software components, and Ansible playbooks used to automate the configuration and deployment of a lab environment using F5 BIG-IP, alongside other tools.
-The lab infrastructure is designed to test Zero Trust use cases and application traffic management scenarios leveraging declarative onboarding, application services automation, and Kubernetes-based environments.
+This repository documents the build process, software components, and Ansible playbooks used to automate the configuration and deployment of a lab environment using F5 BIG-IP.
+The infrastructure is designed to enable Zero Trust use cases, manage Kubernetes workloads, and provide declarative application configurations.

 ---